spring-io/dataflow.spring.io/content/documentation/pages/1-installation/2-cloudfoundry/1-cf-cli.md

 - Are available as Apache Maven artifacts or Docker images.
 - Use RabbitMQ or Apache Kafka.
-- Support monitoring via Prometheus and InfluxDB.
+- Support monitoring with Prometheus and InfluxDB.
 - Contain metadata for application properties used in the UI and code completion in the shell.

-Applications can be registered individually using the `app register` functionality or as a group using the `app import` functionality.
+Applications can be registered individually by using the `app register` functionality or as a group by using the `app import` functionality.
-There are also `dataflow.spring.io` links that represent the group of prebuilt applications for a specific release which is useful for getting started.
+There are also `dataflow.spring.io` links that represent the group of prebuilt applications for a specific release, which is useful for getting started.

-You can register applications using the UI or the shell.
+You can register applications by using the UI or the shell.

-Since the Cloud Foundry installation guide uses RabbitMQ as the messaging middleware, register the RabbitMQ version of the applications.
+Since the Cloud Foundry installation guide uses RabbitMQ as the messaging middleware, you need to register the RabbitMQ version of the applications:

 ```bash
 dataflow:>app import --uri https://dataflow.spring.io/rabbitmq-maven-latest